openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

         f1 = this.foo() // Compile-time error as 'this' is used as an argument
         f2 = "a string field"
         foo (): string {
-           console.log (this.f1, this.f2) // Both fields are not yet initizlized
+           console.log (this.f1, this.f2) // Fields are not yet initialized
            return this.f2
         }